lorforlinux/docs.beagleboard.io/books/beaglebone-cookbook/11misc/misc.rst

 Here are bits and pieces of ideas that are being developed.

-Converting a tmp117 to a tmp 114
+Converting a tmp117 to a tmp114
 ================================

 Problem